Learning to Answer from Correct Demonstrations: Technical Preliminary Lemmas

 \section{Technical Preliminary Lemmas}

-We start by a technical lemma about the one-sided change of measure bound on an expectation of a bounded function in terms of the Hellinger distance (e.g., Lemma A.11 from \cite{foster2021statistical}).
+We start by a technical lemma about the one-sided change of measure bound on an expectation of a bounded function in terms of the Hellinger distance \cite[e.g., Lemma A.11 from ][]{foster2021statistical}.
 We will use the exact variant from \cite[Lemma 3.11]{foster2024behavior}. \begin{lemma}[Change-of-measure bound via Hellinger distance,\cite{foster2024behavior}] Let $(\cZ,\mathcal F)$ be a measurable space and let $\bbP,\bbQ$ be probability measures on it.
 For every measurable function $h:\cZ\!\to \R$:

 In particular for $h: \cZ \to [0,R]$,